DandelionSprout/adfilt/.github/README.md

 This is the place where I, Imre Kristoffer Eilertsen, host my web filter lists for countless different topics, for use in adblock tools and the likes.
 GitHub was in mid-2017 by far the easiest way for laymen like me to store pure text files, which is a necessity to create subscribable lists.

 This is a hobby project of mine, in which I work just as much on these lists and this repo as I feel like.
-But don't be fooled by the appearance, as these are nevertheless some lists that I've placed considerable energy and effort into, for the enjoyment of all of us.
+But don't be fooled by the appearance, as these are nevertheless some lists that I've placed lots of energy and effort into, for the enjoyment of all of us.

 * [Official repo mirror](https://gitlab.com/DandelionSprout/adfilt)
 * [Official donation links](https://sproutsluckycorner.wordpress.com/2017/11/14/my-work-and-contact-resume/#donations)
 * [Category title translation project](https://crwd.in/dandelion-sprout-nordic-filter)
 * [Paid bounty missions for superskilled filter writers](https://github.com/DandelionSprout/adfilt/search?q=bounty&type=code)

-For a basic overview of the lists in this repo, go to [FilterLists.com](https://filterlists.com/), click on the Maintainers button in the upper right, and choose Imre Kristoffer Eilertsen in the Maintainers dropdown menu.
-It proved to be too much work for me to maintain a GitHub spreadsheet for my lists, unfortunately.
-It is normally not recommended to subscribe to lists directly from this repo, as the mostly unsorted lists [can be unsuitable for your tool(s)](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Pok%C3%A9monNoGOZone.txt), [block things you may not have intended to block at all](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Twitter%20De-Politificator.txt), or [otherwise cause confusion in general](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/EkstraBladetEroticContentRemover.txt) if they aren't vetted properly before use on tech units.
+For an overview of the lists in this repo, go to [FilterLists.com](https://filterlists.com/), click on the Maintainers button in the upper right, and choose Imre Kristoffer Eilertsen in the Maintainers dropdown menu.
+It became too much work for me to have a GitHub spreadsheet for my lists, unfortunately.
+It is generally not recommended to subscribe to lists directly from this repo, as the mostly unsorted lists [can be unsuitable for your tool(s)](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Pok%C3%A9monNoGOZone.txt), [block things you may not have intended to block at all](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Sensitive%20lists/Twitter%20De-Politificator.txt), or [otherwise cause confusion in general](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Sensitive%20lists/EkstraBladetEroticContentRemover.txt) if they aren't vetted properly before use on tech units.

 However, if you were led here by extension teams or extension customer services, it was most likely due to **[Dandelion Sprout's Nordic Filters](https://github.com/DandelionSprout/adfilt/blob/master/NorwegianList.txt)**, my signature list for all up-to-date adblockers, whose userbase is very loosely estimated to measure in the low 6-digits.
+Various modified versions of it are included in uBlock Origin, AdGuard, AdNauseam, AdBlock, AdGuard Home, pfBlockerNG, Brave Browser, and Vivaldi's privacy settings.

 If you have any problems, suggestions, or a desire to help, I allow both _Issues_ and _Pull requests_ reports about any such things for the time being.
 Don't be shy to ask/tell me.
-In particular, I have a [wishlist of things](https://github.com/DandelionSprout/adfilt/issues/new?assignees=&labels=I+wish+to+help&template=forms-for-those-who-wish-to-help-me-write-lists.md&title=I+wish+to+help) that I wish for assistance from others with.

 Jeg forsikrer dere også om at det såklart er fullt mulig å kontakte meg om adblock-listene på bokmål, nynorsk, dansk eller svensk, dersom dette er ønskelig for deg/dere.
 Man er ikke nødt til å bruke engelsk hele tiden.